How to reduce your international payment risk

 Even with clear payment terms and timely invoicing, there may be instances where your client misses a payment deadline.
 In these cases, it's important to follow up promptly, professionally, and regularly.
 Send a polite reminder email, and always follow up with a phone call as some cultures are not as attentive to email.
 If the payment remains overdue after multiple attempts to collect, consider escalating the issue to a local collections agency or seeking legal advice.

-Work with a local partner of international consultant
+Work with a local partner or international consultant

 Working with a local partner or international consultant can help you mitigate non-payment risk.
 They can provide local knowledge and support, including credit checks, legal advice, and debt collection services.
 They can also help you navigate cultural differences and language barriers.